mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In both cases, the `psk_nonce` included in the `PreSharedKeyID` object must be a randomly sampled nonce of length `KDF.Nh` to avoid key re-use.

-### Sub-group Branching

-If a client wants to create a subgroup of an existing group, they MAY choose to include a `PreSharedKeyID` in the `GroupSecrets` object of the Welcome message choosing the `psktype` `branch`, the `group_id` of the group from which a subgroup is to be branched, as well as an epoch within the number of epochs for which a `resumption_secret` is kept.
+If a client wants to create a subgroup of an existing group, they MAY link the new group to the old group by including a PreSharedKey of type `resumption` in the Welcome message adding participants to the group, specifying the group and epoch from which the new group was branched.

 # Group Evolution